NHL Trade Deadline: Updated On The Block

 With the clock ticking down to the NHL trade deadline — set for 3 p.m.
 ET on Monday — it is time to update my big “On The Block” list of players believed to be available.

 In case you missed it, or for a refresher, back on Feb.
-11 I published a list of 210 names — ranging from pending free agents to franchise players — and ranked from 10 to 1 in terms of their likelihood to be traded, with 10 translating to 100 per cent and 1 to 10 per cent.
+11 I published a list of 210 names — ranging from pending free agents to franchise players — and ranked them from 10 to 1 in terms of their likelihood to be traded, with 10 translating to 100 per cent and 1 to 10 per cent.

 'NHL Trade Deadline Preview: Who’s On The Block?' from our @LarryFisher_KDC https://t.co/sDgwOImpxd #THW #NHL pic.twitter.com/XYYvILHmwC